 A Workflow Was Productive, but Too Fragile to Scale

-This note is about a type of operational success that often looks healthy from the inside.
+This note is about a kind of operational success that often looks healthy from the inside.

 And often, that appearance is not false.